aaronparker/aaronparker.github.io/_posts/2014-11-19-measure-impact-folder-redirection.md

 This approach is still a significant improvement over roaming user profiles.
 So, if you combine folder redirection and profile management, you should get the best of both worlds to improve the logon experience.

-But&#8230; don&#8217;t let your file server run out of CPU resources.
+But... don&#8217;t let your file server run out of CPU resources.

 # Conclusion